americanexpress/iguazu-rpc/CONTRIBUTING.md

 ### Installation

 1. Fork the repository `iguazu-rpc` to your GitHub account.
-2. Afterwards run the following commands in your terminal
+2. Afterwards run the following commands in your terminal:

     ```bash
     $ git clone https://github.com/<your-github-username>/iguazu-rpc